 2. Insurance savings

-Keeping overhead low is important for any business.
+Keeping overhead low is important for any fleet operation.
 Insurance companies don’t offer premium discounts for dash cams yet, but dash cams can help you and your drivers in ways that may result in lower insurance costs.
 For example, if dash cam footage proves that your driver is found not to be at fault, your insurer won’t have to pay a claim.
 Claims history is a significant cost driver, so avoiding claims can help you avoid paying more.

 3. Fewer violations